PowerLoom/docs/docs/participate/lite-phase.md

 ## How Snapshotter Lite Node Functions within the PowerLoom Ecosystem

-The architecture of the Snapshotter Lite Node differs from the full node.
-It is vital in contributing to the data markets, starting with the UniswapV2 Data markets.
+The architecture of the Snapshotter Lite Node primarily differs from the full node implementation mainly because it reduces the overhead of messaging queues and streamlines other complex components.
+This is essential for contributing to data markets, beginning with the UniswapV2 Data Markets.

 ![UniswapV2 Dashboard](/images/uniswapv2-dashboard1.png)